ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 boost::asio::read_until (socket, readBuffer, '\n');
 ```

-synchronously reads data into a dynamic buffer sequnce, or streambuf, unitl is contains a delimiter, matches a regular expression, or a function object indicates a match. `read_until()` is a function template and has 24 overloads.
+synchronously reads data into a dynamic buffer sequence, or streambuf, until it contains a delimiter, matches a regular expression, or a function object indicates a match. `read_until()` is a function template and has 24 overloads.
 Here it is used with three parameters, `SyncReadStream & s` `DynamicBuffer_v1 && buffers`, and `char delim`, and returns a `std::size_t` value of bytes in the buffer. `s` is the stream from which the data is to be read; `buffers` is the dynamic buffer sequence into which the data will be read, and `delim` is the delimiter character.
 More information about `read_until()` can be found [here](https://www.boost.org/doc/libs/1_70_0/doc/html/boost_asio/reference/read_until/overload1.html).

 The line